WHY ARE BIM COORDINATORS IN THE HIGHEST DEMAND?

 WHAT IMPACT IS ALL THIS HAVING ON SALARIES?

 Hopefully, the message is clear.
 The accountants are in charge.
 Costs must be kept at a minimum.
 If recruitment is given the green light, candidates must be found within budget.

-Despite the scarcity of BIM Coordinators, it is now common for salaries on offer to be lower than average (see BIM salary tracker) – as they are based on balance sheet calculations, not the real world.
+Despite the scarcity of BIM Coordinators, it is now common for salaries on offer to be lower than average (see BIM salary guide) – as they are based on balance sheet calculations, not the real world.

 As cost control takes priority over experience and good candidates will not move for a lower salary, clients are having to reduce their expectations on the level of experience needed.

 Budgets seem to be capped at £45k or less so ‘advanced beginner’ and ‘competent’ BIM Coordinators candidates are becoming the most in demand.